 - 1. No tree or shrub shall be planted within four feet of a right-of-way line or curb. - 2.
-No tree or shrub shall be planted within the Utility Clear Zone as defined in UDC Section 7.2(l). - 3.
-No tree that has a mature height of 20 feet or greater shall be planted beneath an existing or proposed overhead utility line.
+No tree or shrub shall be planted within eight feet of a buried public utility line (water or sewer). the Utility Clear Zone as defined in UDC Section 7.2(1).

-4. Where landscaping or screening vegetation is required adjacent to or underneath overhead utility lines, small to medium trees selected from the plant palette for public easements and right of ways contained in Appendix B (a minimum of two inches in caliper as measured six inches above the ground) shall be provided instead of the required canopy trees.
+- 3. No tree that has a mature height of 25 20 feet or greater shall be planted beneath an existing or proposed overhead utility line. - 4.
+Where landscaping or screening vegetation is required adjacent to or underneath overhead utility lines, small to medium trees selected from the plant palette for public easements and right of ways contained in Appendix B (a minimum of two inches in caliper as measured six inches above the ground) shall be provided instead of the required canopy trees.